nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **UI elements can be resized to be too small**: Each UI element can be resized to a point where it may not be visible at all.
 If this happens accidentally, the user may be confused about the missing UI element.
 There should be a minimum height/width for each UI element to prevent this issue.
 4. **Unit level and number in the address field are not bounded reasonably**: For commands like `add` and `edit`, the unit level and number in the address field are not reasonably bounded.
 This allows users to input excessively large unit numbers without any error message.
-5. **Inconsistent Capitalisation of Supplier Name for adding Goods**: When adding goods, the supplier name follows the user's exact capitalisation of input and not the capitalisation of the supplier name in the supplier list.
+5. **Inconsistent Capitalization of Supplier Name for adding Goods**: When adding goods, the supplier name follows the user's exact capitalisation of input and not the capitalisation of the supplier name in the supplier list.
 This may lead to confusion if the user is not aware of the exact capitalisation of the supplier name.

 --------------------------------------------------------------------------------------------------------------------